 * While the content of an AC checklist is individually tailored to a user story, you can create a template with a title like “Acceptance Criteria” and placeholder checklist items.
 This way, your team will always keep AC in mind when adding new stories to Jira.

 Smart Checklist for Jira makes it so easy to manage Acceptance Criteria in Jira without the need to squeeze it inside the task’s description or a non-interacteable text field.

 All it takes is just a few clicks to download and install Smart Checklist.
 You will then see the tab to the right side of each of your existing User Stories and every next Story that you create.

 Once installed, open a story you’d like to add Acceptance Criteria to and click on the Smart Checklist icon.

 The great thing is that Smart Checklist gives you a little bit of flexibility – you can add items to the list one by one or open the Fullscreen Editor to edit the entire list at once.
 Click the Pen icon to open the Editor.

 Once you’re done, hit Save.
-The entire list will appear to the right side of the User Story.
-The list will appear at the center, under the User Story’s description by default.
+The entire list will appear on the right side of the User Story.
+The list will appear at the center under the User Story’s description by default.
 You can move it to the right if you prefer at any time.

 At the end of the day, all the reasons behind adding Acceptance Criteria to your User Stories are unbeatable.
-That is because a well-written, clear acceptance criteria list saves you and your team from some unexpected issues on the day of release (or after it).
-On top of it all, it guarantees that everyone, stakeholders, clients, devs, and the users are happy with how the product works.
+That is because a well-written, clear acceptance criteria list saves you and your team from some unexpected issues on the release day (or after it).
+Furthermore, it guarantees that everyone, stakeholders, clients, devs, and users are happy with how the product works.